10 April 2003 from the USS

 Joe Responds:

 You could come here and get your head shaved for FREE!
-You couldn't get into Adm
+You couldn't get

 Kidd?
 Damned reservists!
 Please send Craig my regards!